Lombiq/GitHub-Actions/Docs/SpellCheckingConfiguration.md

 ## General tips

 - You can reduce your spell checking configuration by excluding submodules that are spell-checked on their own or as part of a larger parent project.
-The best examples are [OrchardCore.Commerce](https://github.com/OrchardCMS/OrchardCore.Commerce) and having a submodule that is also a submodule of [Open Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions): Submitting a pull request in such a submodule requires you to open a parent-PR in OSOCE to make sure that spell checking is executed on the updated code before it gets merged.
+The best examples are [OrchardCore.Commerce](https://github.com/OrchardCMS/OrchardCore.Commerce) and having a submodule that is also a submodule of [Open Source Orchard Core Extensions (OSOCE)](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions): Submitting a pull request in such a submodule requires you to open a parent PR in OSOCE to make sure that spell checking is executed on the updated code before it gets merged.
 - The spell checking process replaces matched words with a space character and built-in configuration files are checked first.
 - The order of entries within a configuration file matters.
 - Regex patterns are only processed per-line, i.e., they can only affect a single line at a time.